lkldev/TooInstance_Public/README.md

 - Update TooInstance Page
 - Create New Run Page
   - Backend Processing of inputs, to accept eg. ("-A -O output.txt")
 - Output View Page
-- How to Run?
-Page
+- "How to Use" Page
-- Shared With Me Page
+- "Shared With Me" Page
-  - *Update - Left with the backend logic for the access list to translate email address to UID*

 - Public TooInstance Listing Page

 Sample Screenshots of our application components.